oogunbiyi21/stats-compass-core/docs/CONTRIBUTING.md

 When adding a tool:

-1. Update README.md with tool description
+1. Update README.md with tool description in the appropriate category
-2. Add entry to docs/API.md
+2. Add entry to docs/API.md with input schema and result type
-3. Include usage examples
+3. Include usage examples in docs/EXAMPLES.md
 4. Update any relevant guides

 ## Commit Messages